-Thermo Fisher Scientific Microscope CompanionTM software is an application to prepare Thermo Fisher Scientific transmission electron microscopes for data acquisition in other dedicated software applications like Thermo Fisher Scientific Velox, EPU, etc. In the rest of this document, and wherever practical, we use MiCo as an abbreviation of Microscope CompanionTM.
+Thermo Fisher Scientific Microscope Companion[TM] software is a microscope or hardwareoriented application to prepare Thermo Fisher Scientific Transmission Electron Microscopes for data acquisition in other dedicated software applications like Thermo Fisher Scientific Velox, EPU, etc. In the remainder of this document, and wherever practical, we use MiCo as an abbreviation of Microscope Companion[TM].

-MiCo software is aimed at supervisors (thus not at all users) of Thermo Scientific Transmission Electron Microscopes.
+MiCo software is aimed at supervisors (thus not at all users) of Thermo Fisher Scientific Transmission Electron Microscopes.
 It is intended as a helpful assistant in identifying and correcting issues.
-Additionally, MiCo allows you to adjust basic microscope settings, do some sample navigation and perform hardware management activities like calibrations.
+Additionally, MiCo allows you to adjust basic microscope settings, do some sample navigation and perform hardware management activities like corrections or calibrations.
 The supervisor should be able to successfully perform the following:

-- Evaluate the quality of acquired data. - Identify the cause of accuracy and quality issues with the acquired data. - Perform the necessary corrective actions to resolve the identified issues, provided that these actions are available to the user.
+- Evaluate the quality of acquired data, possibly in other data acquisition software. - Identify the cause of accuracy and quality issues with the acquired data. - Perform the necessary corrective actions to resolve the identified issues, provided that these actions are available to the user.
 For higher level corrective actions, the assistance of a Thermo Fisher Scientific engineer may be required.